 Altogether, the human composting process takes approximately six to eight weeks and produces about one cubic yard of soil.

-The process also has less of an environmental footprint when compared to more traditional funeral options and reduces a person's post mortem carbon footprint.
-It uses less energy than cremation doesn't burn fossil fuels or emit harmful greenhouse gases and chemicals.
+The process also has less of an environmental footprint when compared to more traditional funeral options and reduces a person's post-mortem carbon footprint.
+It uses less energy than cremation and doesn't burn fossil fuels or emit harmful greenhouse gases and chemicals.
 It also eliminates the need for caskets and other funeral services.

-In 2022, Recompose's human composting fees were priced at $7,000 USD or in Canadian fund it is approximately $8,800 CAD.
+In 2022, Recompose's human composting fees were priced at $7,000 USD or in Canadian dollars it is approximately $8,800 CAD.
 Included in the fees are:

-Recompose's services are currently available to residents in Washington state, but the company has plans to start operations in Colorado by the end of 2022.
+Recompose's services are currently available to residents in Washington and Oregon, but the company has plans to start operations in Colorado by the end of 2022.
 The company is also working with supporters to get the process legalized in more states.